sjbennett123/gloryforthefist/content/rules/_index.md

 Celestial:No           :: Scroll: No
  Earth:Yes             ::Potion No
  Manifold:No
- Duration: Indefinate
+ Duration: Indefinite
 ```

-The recipient is protected against all non-ranged atacks from living creatures. ranged attacks (such as spells missle weapons and gas globes) can affect the recipient. this spell will remain in effect as long as the subject's hands are crossed on their chest and they do not recieve any body damage.
-I f you are unsure if an attacker is living or not you will affected by them.
-YTou may not call a Hold or otherwise go out of game to asertain their status. the cahracter with a Desecrate active may use no game abilities ecept touchcasting on themselves.
+The recipient is protected against all non-ranged atacks from living creatures. ranged attacks (such as spells missile weapons and gas globes) can affect the recipient. this spell will remain in effect as long as the subject's hands are crossed on their chest and they do not receive any body damage.
+I f you are unsure if an attacker is living or not you will affected by them. you may not call a Hold or otherwise go out of game to asertain their status. the character with a Desecrate active may use no game abilities except touchcasting on themselves.
 Attempting to pick up an item will distrupt the spell.

 ### Destroy